F5Networks/f5-appsvcs-extension/docs/declarations/network-security.rst

 ````````````````````````````````````````````
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for ALG logging profiles is available in BIG-IP AS3 3.43.  |br| You must have the CGNAT module licensed and provisioned.
+   Support for ALG logging profiles is available in BIG-IP AS3 3.43.  |br| You must have the CGNAT module licensed and provisioned on BIG-IP 15.1 or later.

 This example shows how you can create an ALG (Application Layer Gateway) logging profile in an AS3 declaration in version 3.43 and later.